 The long runs are great.
 They give time to explore somewhere different or areas you don’t get to on your regular short runs.
 They give you time just to run slowly, to think and unwind.
 Just make sure you’re prepared for them (Have you eaten?
-Are you hydrated etc.) and build up to a decent distance.
+Are you hydrated? etc.) and build up to a decent distance.
 For a 5k, you don’t need to be running further than an hour but sometimes it’s nice to if you’re fit enough.
-If you can run for say, 40 mins right now, simply add 5 minutes on and do that for two weeks.
+If you can run for say, 40 mins right now, simply add 5 minutes on and run 45 mins for two weeks.
 Then add another 5 on for a fortnight and so on.
 Before long, you’ll be running for an hour and the increase will be fairly painless, sorry, discomfortless!

 Tempo and fartlek running